canonical/open-documentation-academy/website/docs/explanation/glossary_what.md

  **Directory Information Tree**.
 In directory services (See {term}`LDAP`), a hierarchical tree-like structure used to organize and store information.
 ```

 A collection of related topics can be provided at the end of the gloss.
+These could link elsewhere in the documentation, or to external resources.

 ```{glossary}
 GnuTLS